-The other general and administrative costs mainly refer to representation expenses, consumables and other management costs.
-Furthermore, the item includes 15,750 Euro of fees for the board of statutory auditors of the parent company Racing Force S.p.A.
-(19,522 Euro in the first half of 2021).
+The other general and administrative costs mainly refer to consumables and other management costs.
+Furthermore, the item includes 16,380 Euro of fees for the board of statutory auditors of the parent company Racing Force S.p.A.
+(15,570 Euro in 2022 first half).